• Home

 Biography

-Sarah Teo is an Assistant Professor and Coordinator of the Regional Security Architecture Programme at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University (NTU), Singapore.
-Her research interests include multilateral security and defence cooperation in ASEAN and the Asia Pacific, middle powers in the Asia Pacific, as well as power in international relations.
-Her latest book is Middle Powers in Asia Pacific Multilateralism: A Differential Framework (Bristol University Press, 2023).
-She is the co-author, with Ralf Emmers, of Security Strategies of Middle Powers in the Asia Pacific (Melbourne University Publishing, 2018) and the co-editor, with Bhubhindar Singh, of Minilateralism in the Indo-Pacific: The Quadrilateral Security Dialogue, Lancang-Mekong Cooperation Mechanism, and ASEAN (Routledge, 2020).
-Her articles have also been published in peer-reviewed journals as well as various op-ed and commentary platforms.
-She has a PhD from the University of Sydney and MSc (International Relations) from RSIS.
+Sarah Teo is an Assistant Professor in the Regional Security Architecture Programme, Institute of Defence and Strategic Studies (IDSS); Deputy Head, Graduate Studies; and, Coordinator of PhD Programme at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University, Singapore.
+She was formerly Coordinator of Regional Security Architecture Programme (2021-2023) and Deputy Coordinator of MSc (International Relations) Programme (2023-2024) at RSIS.
+Her research interests include multilateral security cooperation in ASEAN and the Asia Pacific, middle powers in the Asia Pacific, as well as power in international relations.
+She is the author of Middle Powers in Asia Pacific Multilateralism: A Differential Framework (Bristol University Press, 2023), co-author of Security Strategies of Middle Powers in the Asia Pacific (Melbourne University Publishing, 2018), and co-editor of Minilateralism in the Indo-Pacific: The Quadrilateral Security Dialogue, Lancang-Mekong Cooperation Mechanism, and ASEAN (Routledge, 2020).
+Her work has also been published in peer-reviewed journals, edited volumes, as well as various commentary platforms.
+She is an editorial board member of the Australian Journal of International Affairs.
+She obtained her PhD from the University of Sydney.

 Clicking on the heading in mobile view will expand or collapse the tab content